 Traditionally, Etsy is thought of as the anti-Amazon.
-When we think Amazon, we think mass-produced goods at the lowest price.
-But when we think Etsy, we think of something unique or one-of-a-kind.
+When we think of Amazon, we think of mass-produced goods at the lowest price.
+But when we think of Etsy, we think of something unique or one-of-a-kind.

 eBay and Walmart are likely to only do a fraction of the business that Amazon will do, but as the engines that power all of these sites, sellers will need to have inventory in order across all channels because the consumer cares less and less about where they buy.
 They care about what they get, and the value they get it for.

-And if you use FBA to fulfill your non-Amazon orders, be prepared for an influx in FBA traffic.
+And if you use FBA to fulfil your non-Amazon orders, be prepared for an influx in FBA traffic.
 It’s inevitable that the increase in digital shopping traffic will spill over to more channels than just Amazon.
-Since FBA fulfills orders from other sales channels, there is concern that this year’s hiccup could be on the fulfillment side instead of the front end (website and app).
+Since FBA fulfils orders from other sales channels, there is concern that this year’s hiccup could be on the fulfilment side instead of the front end (website and app).

-Sellers need to be able to diversify their channel offerings while maintaining the amount of stock in all marketplaces to meet consumers as they shop around for the best deal.
+Sellers need to diversify their channel offerings while maintaining the amount of stock in all marketplaces to meet consumers as they shop around for the best deal.

 How To Succeed On Prime Day